skoolkid/skoolkit/sphinx/source/commands.rst

   usage: sna2img.py [options] INPUT [OUTPUT]

-  Convert a Spectrum screenshot or other graphic data into a PNG or GIF file.
+  Convert a Spectrum screenshot or other graphic data into a PNG file.
 INPUT may be a binary (raw memory) file, a SCR file, a skool file, or a SNA, SZX or Z80 snapshot.

   Options:
     -b, --bfix            Parse a skool file in @bfix mode.